 Want to meet some rehab heroes?

 Here’s a good example.
-Silke takes in 30 to 40 orphaned monkeys each year; mostly newborns and some ex-pets.
+Silke takes in 20 to 40 orphaned monkeys each year; mostly orphaned newborns and some rambunctious ex-pets.
 At the moment she has over 400 monkeys in troops of various stages of development.
 And no joke, she has released 16 full troops back to the wild so far.
 Incredibly, over 500 monkeys live free again.
-It was nice to fund two orphan rescues, 1 1/2 troop releases and help build the new orphan triage/nursery… so far.
+So far, it has been nice to fund two orphan rescues, one and a half releases, and help build the new orphan triage/nursery.

 Shannon’s saving a rare bird species.
 A Bearded Vulture recovered from a Sangoma (witch doctor) began a mission to rescue an endangered vulture species in the Drakensburg Mountains in South Africa.
 A huge challenge, this unique breading program requires helicopters provided by the SA military to harvest eggs from high altitudes during a narrow winter time window.
 New chicks are fed with a puppet mom to minimize human imprinting.
 Care to help Shannon save a species?